PKU-Alignment/align-anything/README.md

 # News

-- 2025-03-11: We support the installation of Ascend dependencies through our Docker image.
+- 2025-03-11: We support the installation of **Huawei Ascend** dependencies through our Docker image.
 - 2025-02-28: We support SFT and DPO for `Text + Video -> Text` and `Text + Image -> Text` modalities model [Janus](https://github.com/deepseek-ai/Janus).
 You can find the examples in the `./scripts` and `./projects/janus` directory.
 - 2024-11-20: We release a bunch of scripts for all-modality models [here](./scripts).
 You can directly run the scripts to fine-tune your models, without any need to modify the code.
 - 2024-10-10: We support SFT for `Any -> Any` modality models Emu3.